Paracetamol for children

 • Only give paracetamol if your child needs it for pain relief.
 Babies younger than 3 months old must see the doctor if they are unwell.

 • It's important to give your child the correct dose of paracetamol.
-Giving them too much or dosing them too often can damage their liver.
+Use the Healthify paracetamol dose calculator to be sure.
+Giving them too much or giving it to them too often can damage their liver.

-Paracetamol is a medicine that can be safely given to babies and children to treat pain, including headache, toothache and sore throat.
-Paracetamol is also used to treat fever but fever does not need to be treated unless it is causing discomfort.
-See below, does my child need paracetamol for fever?
+Paracetamol is a medicine that, at the correct dose, can be safely given to babies and children to treat pain, including headache, toothache and sore throat.
+Paracetamol is also used to treat fever but fever doesn't need to be treated unless it's causing discomfort.
+Read more in the section below, does my child need paracetamol for fever?

-Paracetamol is also called Panadol®, Paracare®, Pamol®, Junior Parapaed® and Avallon Paracetamol®.
+Paracetamol is also called Panadol®, Pamol®, Parapaed®, Paracetamol (Ethics, Noumed)® and Paracare®.

 • Paracetamol may be used if your child needs pain relief or if your child has a fever (temperature over 38°C) AND is miserable.